umutcakan/umutcakan/README.md

 ### Hi there, I'm Umut! 👋

-## I'm Machine Learning / Software Engineer!
+### I'm Machine Learning / Software Engineer who loves to learn new stuff about anything

 <!--
 **umutcakan/umutcakan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.